StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/structural-analysis-elements/compositeshapedef.md

 Composite Shape definition is **required** when the cross-section type in [StructuralCrossSection](structuralcrosssection.md#cross-section) sheet is set as "General".

-For **manufactured** types of a cross-section, is Composite Shape Definition is **optional**, offering the possibility to share detailed shape definition, for better classification of the profile.
+For **manufactured** types of a cross-section, Composite Shape Definition is **optional**, offering the possibility to share detailed shape definition, for better classification of the profile.

 ### Specification in excel: